What is HL7 and what is its relation to FHIR®?

 What do we use FHIR® for?

-Before we define interoperability, we need to first take a look at the purpose of FHIR and what it is commonly used for.
+Before we define data interoperability, we need to first take a look at the purpose of FHIR® and what it is commonly used for.
 Its main function is to act as a bridge between different incompatible systems by managing to integrate the information so it can be shared between those same systems.

 Secondly, it is used for the storage of Electronic Health Records (EHR) like patient profiles and report cards.
-That is the case because of how easy it is to describe each of the cases using the FHIR standard.
-Thirdly, it is extremely useful to developers and users of mobile health applications (mHealth).
-Each of the resources and standards is vital for devices and products like the Apple Watch and other fitness and health trackers.
+That is the case because of how easy it is to describe each of the cases using the FHIR® standard.

-And last but not least, when it comes to more complex cases it is also used for clinical decision support and research.
-The above-mentioned resources and codes allow for the information in such cases to be stored, presented, and shared in the most efficient way possible.
+The above-mentioned resources and codes allow for clinical information in such cases to be stored, presented, and shared in the most efficient way possible.

 What is interoperability?